-- 9.5-2a At the request of either party, an exchange of witness lists of individuals expected to testify shall be made available to requesting parties.
+- (a) At the request of either party, an exchange of witness lists of individuals expected to testify shall be made available to requesting parties.
 Copies of all documents that are expected to be introduced as part of the hearing shall be made available to requesting parties.
 If witnesses are added after this list has been provided, it shall be the duty to notify the other party of the change.
-Failure to disclose the identity of a witness or produce copies of all documents used as part of the hearing at least ten days before the commencement of the hearing shall constitute good cause for a continuance. - 9.5-2b It shall be the duty of the practitioner and the Chief of Staff or authorized Medical Staff officer, to exercise reasonable diligence in notifying the hearing officer of any pending or anticipated procedural disputes.
+Failure to disclose the identity of a witness or produce copies of all documents used as part of the hearing at least ten days before the commencement of the hearing shall constitute good cause for a continuance. - (b) It shall be the duty of the practitioner and the Chief of Staff or authorized Medical Staff officer, to exercise reasonable diligence in notifying the hearing officer of any pending or anticipated procedural disputes.
 Notification should be as far in advance of the scheduled hearing as possible so that decisions concerning such matters may be made in advance of the hearing.
-Objections to any pre-hearing decisions may be made at the hearing. - 9.5-2c The practitioner shall have the right to inspect and copy, at the practitioner's expense, any documentation relevant to the charges and in possession or under control of the Chief of Staff.
-The aforementioned individuals will provide the requested information as soon as practicable. - 9.5-2d The Chief of Staff shall have the right to inspect and copy, at the District's expense, any documentation relevant to the charges in possession or control of the practitioner.
-The practitioner will provide the requested information to the aforementioned individuals as soon as practicable. - 9.5-2e The failure by either party to provide access to such information at least 30 days before the hearing shall constitute good cause for a continuance. - 9.5-2f The right to inspect and copy by either party does not extend to confidential information referring to individually identifiable practitioners other than the practitioner involved in the hearing.
+Objections to any pre-hearing decisions may be made at the hearing. - (c) The practitioner shall have the right to inspect and copy, at the practitioner's expense, any documentation relevant to the charges and in possession or under control of the Chief of Staff.
+The aforementioned individuals will provide the requested information as soon as practicable. - (d) The practitioner shall have the right to inspect and copy, at the practitioner's expense, any documentation relevant to the charges and in possession or under control of the Chief of Staff.
+The aforementioned individuals will provide the requested information as soon as practicable. - (e) The failure by either party to provide access to such information at least 30 days before the hearing shall constitute good cause for a continuance. - (f) The right to inspect and copy by either party does not extend to confidential information referring to individually identifiable practitioners other than the practitioner involved in the hearing.